coolkidscoding/BeginnerPython/BeginnerPythonSyllabus.md

   > **Homework**: _No homework yet_

 + **Lesson 2:  Setting Up A Development Environment**
+  > Discuss the language we are going to be learning
+  + Python3
+  + Indentation
+  + Guido Van Rossum

   > Discuss and demonstrate the tools we are going to use:
   + Python3
   + Jupyter Notbook